-Instead of wearing one long-sleeved tee shirt and a pair of jeans, try a tank, a sweater, and a jacket over that, and wear tall socks or long underwear under your jeans.
-Layers of clothing trap warm air between them, thereby keeping you warmer for longer.
+Instead of wearing one long-sleeved tee shirt and a pair of jeans, try a tank or undershirt, a sweater, and a jacket over that, and wear tall socks or long underwear under your jeans.
+If you’re dead set on wearing leggings, try a pair of long underwear instead; there are many cold weather options that are still stylish.
+Layers, though, are your best bet in the winter; they trap warm air between them, thereby keeping you warmer for longer.
 Make sure you also are wearing the proper footwear.
-Insulated boots, not thin Converse-esque shoes are going to keep you warmest in the winter.
+Insulated and waterproof boots, not thin Converse-esque shoes or open-toed heels, are going to keep you warmest in the winter.
 If it’s snowing or precipitating in any way, wear a waterproof jacket on top of everything else.
 Being wet and cold is not only miserable, but can lead to hypothermia and frostbite.

 Be aware that drinking alcohol will make you feel artificially warm.

 Alcohol also relaxes your inhibitions and contributes to increased clumsiness.
-If you decide to walk home from a bar instead of take a bus, you may underestimate how long you’ll experience the cold conditions, possibly resulting in hypothermia.
+If you decide to walk home from a bar instead of taking the bus, you may underestimate how long you’ll experience the cold conditions, possibly resulting in hypothermia.
 Alcohol could also lead to injuries that you wouldn’t have gotten if you were trying to trudge home through the snow sober instead of tipsy.

 Staying hydrated is just as important in the winter as it is in the summer, especially if you participate in winter sports (skiing, snowboarding, or snowshoeing).
 Though you may not feel like you’re sweating, you still lose water when you physically exert yourself (sweat just skips the liquid stage and goes straight into water vapor), and you could end up dehydrated if you don’t replenish your fluids.

-Staying hydrated can actually keep you warmer.
+Staying hydrated can actually keep you warmer, too.
 If you are well hydrated, your blood is taking up more volume in your body.
 The more blood you have, the longer it will take to cool.
 Hydration, then, may help prevent frostbite.